Writing therapy: Expressive writing

-Potential benefits for cancer patients
+For cancer patients

 Illness and disease are experienced on multiple different fronts: biological, psychological, and social.
 Recent research has explored how narrative medicine and expressive writing, independently, may play a therapeutic role in chronic diseases such as cancer.
 Comparisons in practice have been made between expressive writing and psychotherapy.
-Similarly, practices such as: integrative, holistic, humanistic or complementary medicine have already been incorporated into the field.
+Similarly, practices such as integrative, holistic, humanistic, or complementary medicine have already been incorporated into the field.
 Expressive writing is self-administered with minimal prompting.
-With further research and refinement, it may be used as a more cost effective alternative to psychotherapy.
+With further research and refinement, it may be used as a more cost-effective alternative to psychotherapy.

 Recent experiments, systematic reviews, and meta-analyses examining the effects of expressive writing on ameliorating negative cancer symptoms yielded primarily non-significant initial results.
 However, analysis of sub-groups and moderating variables suggest that particular symptoms, or situations, may benefit some more than others with the implementation of an expressive writing intervention.
 For example, a review by Antoni and Dhabhar (2019) examined how psychosocial stress negatively impacts the immune response of patients with cancer.
 Even if an expressive writing intervention cannot directly impact cancer prognosis, it may play an important role in mediating factors such as chronic stress, trauma, depression, and anxiety.

-Potential benefits for individuals recovering from addiction

-The impact of writing therapy for those struggling with addiction plays a significant role in their recovery treatment.
-Writing exercises – even simple ones such as poetry or stories – have the potential to improve those in addiction recovery the ability to cope with their conditions, and overall health.